jftuga/timeit/README.md

     timeit cmd /c "dir c:\ /s/b > list.txt"
     timeit cmd /c dir /s "c:\Program Files"

-Run 'timeit _start' to create this file containing the current time: .timeit.start.tmp Run 'timeit _end' to read (and then delete) that file.
+Run 'timeit _start' to create (or overwrite) this file containing the current time: .timeit.start.tmp Run 'timeit _end' to read (and then delete) that file.
 The elapsed time will then be displayed.
+This can be useful for timing multiple, long-running commands.

 ```